 Samples collected using non-disposable or non-dedicated equipment will require decontamination between samples to prevent cross-contamination.
 Prior to the start of sampling, surfaces of the sampling equipment that come into direct contact with sample water will be decontaminated.
 After each use, sample collection containers and lids will be decontaminated by a certified laboratory according to standard sampling protocols.
-If this is not possible, containers will be washed using a non-phosphate detergent solution and brushed to remove sediment.
-Each bottle will then be triple rinsed and air- dried.
+If this is not possible, equipment and containers will be washed using a non-phosphate detergent solution and brushed to remove sediment and then be triple rinsed with distilled water and air- dried.